 The ominous downpours that have drenched much of recent Asian cinema soak New York in “Dark Water,” the well-crafted but thoroughly unsuspenseful Hollywood debut by Brazilian director Walter Salles.
-Remake of the 2002 Japanese film is dripping with clammy, claustrophobic atmosphere.
+Remake of the 2002 Japanese film of the same name from the progenitors of “The Ring,” novelist Koji Suzuki and helmer Hideo Nakata, is dripping with clammy, claustrophobic atmosphere, but ultimately reveals itself as just another mildewed, child-centric ghost story of little import or resonance.
 Commercial prospects look middling.

 An initial shrewd decision, be it by screenwriter Rafael Yglesias, Salles or someone else, concerning the drama’s setting ends up providing the film with its greatest point of interest.
 Aside from the tram that connects it to Manhattan’s Upper East Side, Roosevelt Island has rarely served importantly as a cinema location, a fact extensively exploited by Salles and his crafty team.
 The rundown Brutalist School apartment complex, sickeningly moist wall surfaces, rotting infrastructure, constant wet gloom and sense of physical isolation all give the film a huge headstart in building a fearful mood.